eliotsykes/rails-activerecord-aerobics/README.md

 1. `git clone` (skip fork?)
 2. `cd rails-activerecord-aerobics`
 3. `bundle install`
+4. `bundle binstubs rspec-core`
-4. `bin/rake db:migrate` to setup the db
+5. `bin/rake db:migrate` to setup the db
-5. `bin/rake gen` to generate workout plans/spec skeletons (see Ruby Koans).
-Templates (and solutions?) live in `./plans`.
+6. `bin/rake gen` to generate workout plans/spec skeletons.
+Templates live in `./plans`.
 Specs to be edited will be generated in `./spec`
-6. `bin/rspec` or `bin/rake go` to begin working out/running specs in `./spec`
+7. `bin/rspec` or `bin/rake go` to begin working out/running specs in `./spec`
-7. Rely on rspec expectations to provide coaching
+8. Rely on rspec expectations to provide coaching

 ### How to structure the specs?